RLOpenCatalyst/catdocs/Catalyst/source/bots.rst

 BOTs are readymade automated scripts.

-If you have not configured your BOTs setup, ask your admin to setup BOTs.
+If you have not configured your BOTs setup, ask your admin to setup BOTs.In the BOTs page Navigate to top right menu there is option called "Menu".

+Here you will able to see

-* BOTs
+* :doc:`BOTs <bots>`

 	* :doc:`BOT Library <Botlibrary>`